The role of moisturizers in treating dermatitis

 Depending on the severity of eczema, your doctor may even prescribe antibiotic medications.
 These include oral and topical medicines.

 Scratching on itchy skin which is already affected may lead to cracked, highly inflamed, and sore skin.
 This could result in an infection, thereby requiring antibiotic creams and pills to treat it.

 If you’re suffering from eczema, then it is best to avoid eating the following food items:

 Instead, opt for food items rich in anti-inflammatory properties, omega-3 fatty acids, and probiotics to treat the symptoms of eczema.

 If you notice patches of dry and inflamed skin on your body, there’s a good chance you have eczema or atopic dermatitis.
 This skin condition is usually mild and can be easily controlled if the dryness is treated.

-Using a good moisturiser is the best way to keep dry, itchy, and flaky skin at bay.
-However, to combat the symptoms of dermatitis, it is equally important to pick a moisturiser that perfectly suits your skin.
+Using a good moisturizer is the best way to keep dry, itchy, and flaky skin at bay.
+However, to combat the symptoms of dermatitis, it is equally important to pick a moisturizer that perfectly suits your skin.